The foundation of our belief comes from our understanding of scripture and our faith in God.

 United Methodists use the term “confirmation” to mark the first time a baptized Christian publicly “confirms” their intention to live the vows of the baptismal and membership covenant and so becomes a professing member of the local congregation and The United Methodist Church.

-We expect that there may be several occasions during one’s Christian life when one may wish to re-affirm or re-profess their commitment to live the baptismal and membership covenant faithfully.
+There may be several reasons a person might wish to re-affirm their commitment to live the baptismal and membership covenant faithfully.
 Doing so more than once does not change or add to one’s status as a professing member in the Church.
-So while we encourage people to re-affirm as they find need, we do not call any subsequent reaffirmations or re-professions “confirmation.”
+So while we encourage people to re-affirm as they find need, we do not call any subsequent reaffirmations “confirmation.”

-While the process of preparing to confirm or profess one’s commitment to live out the baptismal and membership covenant may take considerable preparation, which may include classes, retreats, service projects, and other spiritual exercises, the term confirmation properly belongs to what we do in the ritual when we publicly confirm our commitment.
+The process of preparing to confirm and profess a commitment to live out the baptismal and membership covenant takes time that can include classes, retreats, service projects, and other spiritual exercises.
+The term “confirmation” refers to the ritual of publicly confirming a commitment to Christ through a local congregation.